timgursky/hass-audiconnect/README.md

 **region**

-- (string)(Optional) The region where your Audi Connect account is registered.
+- (selector)(Required) The region where your Audi Connect account is registered.
-   * 'DE' for Europe (or leave unset)
-   * 'US' for United States of America
-   * 'CA' for Canada
-   * 'CN' for China

-**scan_interval**

-- (number)(Optional) The frequency in minutes for how often to fetch status data from Audi Connect.
-(Optional.
-Default is 10 minutes, can be no more frequent than 1 min.)

 Services
 --------